 Blend into 1 oz of unscented carrier oil and massage a tablespoon gently into the belly.
 Use clockwise circular motions.

 Fun Facts: It is used extensively by perfumers and is one of the ingredients in the original and famous eau de Cologne.
 It is also used in the production of Early Grey tea.
 It can be pronounced with a hard “t” or silent “t”.
-I prefer the latter (bear-guh-moh).
+I prefer the latter since that was how I learned to pronounce it when I lived in Italy (bear-guh-moh).

 Safety Information: Bergamot is a phototoxic essential oil which means it can react with sunlight causing burning, discoloration and skin damage.
 Avoid direct sunlight or tanning beds for 12-24 hours after applying Bergamot to the skin.
 A few years ago when I was introducing this oil to a class, a student suddenly exclaimed, “Well that explains a lot!”
 She pulled up the sleeves of her shirt to expose long black streaks on the inside of her arms.
 Two years earlier, she had rubbed Bergamot on her arms without diluting it a carrier first, then went outside in the sun.
 She was left with dark skin discolorations!